 Forming an LLC before you travel the world and work from these incredible, remote destinations will protect you and your business when you are preoccupied with exploring new lands and immersing yourself in different cultures.
 There are plenty of other reasons why forming an LLC is a smart business decision when you do not necessarily have a home base, and we are here to tell you why.

-Why You Should Form an LLC as a Digital Nomad
+Why Digital Nomads Should Form an LLC

 You also have tons of flexibility when it comes to your LLC, meaning that if you need to assign certain business items to team members, you can quickly and easily manage this without a lot of paperwork.
 So if you are about to go cliff jumping for fun in Costa Rica, perhaps assigning your accounting to someone is the best move to make before doing so.